Dota Underlords alliances tier list [Mid-Season Update] – the best alliances in Dota Underlords

 Primordial units spawn a tier 1/2/3 Eidolon on death.
 Eidolons are ranged Primordial units that don’t spawn Eidolons.

 Primordials have been on quite the rollercoaster recently.
 First it was buffed to such a degree that it quickly became the new meta to build Primordial/Mage; and then it was (over)nerfed with a change in its very nature from disarming to reducing attack speed.
-It’s still decent as a supplement, but I certainly wouldn’t call it a viable core alliance anymore, not in its current state.
-That being said, you’ve got some really great individual heroes in here: Enigma, Arc Warden, and Tiny are all extremely potent in any build, so it’s not going too far out of your way to get a Tier 1 Primordial for your troubles.
+It’s still alright as a supplement, but I certainly wouldn’t call it a viable core alliance anymore, not in its current state.
+That being said, you’ve got some really great individual heroes in here: Enigma and Tiny are both extremely potent in any build, so it’s not going too far out of your way to get a Tier 1 Primordial for your troubles.

 Scaled alliance